Happy Women’s History Month!

 For the first 10 years, our focus was on giving women tools to be successful.
 It’s not enough.
 The facts show we have innovative ideas and don’t get funding.
 We have education and don’t get the opportunity.

 Our vision is to level the playing field in business.
-In this next decade, we’re going to build SHEMAKERS and work to ensure that women have equal pay and equal access to capital.
+In this next decade, we’re going to develop SHEMAKERS and work to ensure that women have equal pay and equal access to capital.

 Ladies: We are not the future waiting for the world to give us next.
 We’ve got now.